bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 Cancer calling handles both tumor-normal paired calls and tumor-only calling.
-For tumor-only samples, bcbio will try to remove likely germline variants present in the public databases like 1000 genome and ExAC, and not in COSMID.
+For tumor-only samples, bcbio will try to remove likely germline variants present in the public databases like 1000 genomes and ExAC, and not in COSMIC.
 This runs as long as you have a local GEMINI installation and marks likely germline variants with a ``LowPriority`` filter. `This post has more details
 <http://bcb.io/2015/03/05/cancerval/>`_ on the approach and validation.